Data-Advantage/vibestack/example/launchweek-ai/product-requirements-document.md

 - Preview of customized prompts before use
 - Save customized prompts to my library
 - Suggestions for effective prompt customization
+- Visual diff tracking showing changes made to prompts (green for additions, red for deletions)

 ### Requirements Builder